-- 9.1 The committee, after considering the application to transfer and the relevant objection, will need to consider to either:

-- allow the application to transfer;

-- reject the application to transfer.

-- 9.2 The decision made by the committee will take immediate effect; the chief officer of police may appeal against a decision to grant the application.
-The applicant may appeal the decision to refuse the application. - 9.3 In determining this application to transfer the premises licence, the Sub-Committee should have regard to the Council's Statement of Licensing Policy and to the guidance issued by the Secretary of State under s182 of the Licensing Act 2003. - 9.4 The Sub-Committee are advised that the hearing is of a quasi-judicial nature and representations from all parties both written and verbal will form part of matters that are to be considered.
-Findings on issues of fact should be on the balance of probability. - 9.5 The Sub-Committee are advised that the final decision should be based on the individual merits of the application and findings of fact made at the hearing.
+- 9.1 The committee, after considering the application to transfer and the relevant objection, will need to consider to either: - allow the application to transfer; - reject the application to transfer. - 9.2 The Licensing Sub-Committee may under Section 44 - (5)(b)(i) reject the application if it considers it appropriate for the promotion of the crime prevention objective to do so, or - (5)(b)(ii) reject the application if it considers it appropriate for the prevention of illegal working in licensed premises to do so - 9.3 The decision made by the committee will take immediate effect; the chief officer of police may appeal against a decision to grant the application.
+The applicant may appeal the decision to refuse the application. - 9.4 In determining this application to transfer the premises licence, the Sub-Committee should have regard to the Council's Statement of Licensing Policy and to the guidance issued by the Secretary of State under s182 of the Licensing Act 2003. - 9.5 The Sub-Committee are advised that the hearing is of a quasi-judicial nature and representations from all parties both written and verbal will form part of matters that are to be considered.
+Findings on issues of fact should be on the balance of probability. - 9.6 The Sub-Committee are advised that the final decision should be based on the individual merits of the application and findings of fact made at the hearing.